cogihal/convert_mpp_to_excel/readme.md

 ```
 {
+  "path_to_jvm" : the path of jvm.dll (Java VM)
   "font_name"   : font name that you want to use
   "tab_title"   : tab title string
   "start_date"  : start date for gantt chart in format YYYY/MM/DD
   "end_date"    : end date for gantt chart in format YYYY/MM/DD

   "holidays": [
     list of holidays in format YYYY/MM/DD